AndriyVeres/Linux/commands.md

 If a program need save in system some event it can do it by two ways:
 * Write in opened by syslogd file event info.
 Usefull in cases when mennasges - not text, or it will be a lot, so syslogd will be overloaded - specific cases.
 * Use system call syslog(), which re-address message to syslogd.
 Most of the cases.

+In a previous version of Debian and Ubuntu cofigurational file of syslogd was located in **/etc/syslog.conf**  now it migrated to **/etc/rsyslog.d/50-default.conf**.

+All messages clasified horizontally (facility) (from which service) and vertically (priority).

+### man logger
+>*Facility types description*

+In configurational files presents two fields:
+* Facility.Priority
+* Logging file

+In configurational file can be presents * symbol - that means any, or none, that means no one.